Insight · SysML notation

 4. Set the direction (source port → target port)

-Item flows are the key to interface specification in IBDs.
-A connector that has no item flow is architecturally incomplete — it says “there is a connection” but not “what crosses this connection.”
-For Interface Control Document generation, every connector must have typed item flows.
+Item flows are the key to interface specification.
+A connector with no item flow is architecturally incomplete — it says "there is a connection" but not "what crosses it."
+For Interface Control Document generation, every connector must carry typed item flows.

-The structural discipline rule is: every element that appears in an IBD must be defined in a BDD.
+The structural discipline rule is simple: every element that appears in an IBD must be defined in a BDD.

 This is not a convention — it is the formal SysML rule.
-Sparx EA’s SysML validation rules will flag IBD elements that are not backed by BDD definitions if you run the SysML model validator (Tools → Model Validation → SysML profile rules).
+Sparx EA's SysML validation rules flag IBD elements that are not backed by BDD definitions when you run the SysML model validator (Tools → Model Validation → SysML profile rules).
+Run the validator regularly during IBD development; catching IBD–BDD structural violations early is far cheaper than discovering them in a design review.

 Interface Control Documents from IBDs

-For defence and aerospace programmes, Interface Control Documents (ICDs) are formal contract documents between system integrators.
+For defense and aerospace programs, Interface Control Documents (ICDs) are formal contract documents between system integrators.
 They specify exactly what crosses each system interface: physical connectors, signal types, data formats, timing, power.

 When IBDs are correctly constructed in Sparx EA — with typed ports, typed connectors, and typed item flows — the ICD can be generated directly from the model.